Last updated: March 1, 2021

 Other employers, those not bound by the federal regulations, oppose changing their pre-employment drug screening policies because they wish to remain autonomous in dictating their employment policies.
 Because marijuana is illegal under federal law, they are well within their rights to screen for all illegal substances and they simply choose to exercise their rights.

-Another argument in favor of testing is that even though an employee may have used a couple days before work—their reaction times are still slowed down months after their last use.
+Another argument in favor of testing is that some studies show that even though an employee may have used a couple of days before work—their reaction times are still slowed down months after their last use.
 In fields where reaction time is vital, like nursing and emergency care, supporters argue that it’s a life or death type of situation.

 Arguments in favor of removing marijuana from workplace drug screening